 of opposition in virtually every case in which I have produced anything of

-the official astronomers extremely hostile.
-My theory of hearing was
+astronomers extremely hostile.
+My theory of hearing was totally ignored and

-totally ignored and now 40 years later, when it has been found to be
+now 40 years later, when it has been found to be correct, the original

-correct, the original paper on the subject is mostly forgotten.
-In the
+paper on the subject is mostly forgotten.
+In the meantime someone who

-meantime someone who espoused the opposing and incorrect theory received a
+espoused the opposing and incorrect theory received a Nobel Prize for

-diagnoses the problem as a mass of bad coins driving out the good.
-'Science
+the problem as a mass of bad coins driving out the good.
+'Science journals

-journals today abound,' he says, ' with elaborate theories of alleged
+today abound,' he says, ' with elaborate theories of alleged phenomena

 theory has been found, namely an engine or cause of the phenomenon.'
 He